 1. True followers suffer with Jesus.
 Luke 9:57-58

 Jesus said, "Foxes have holes, and birds of the air have nests, but the Son of Man has nowhere to lay his head."
-Jesus is not drawing attention to the harsh realities of his way to complain.
+Jesus is not complaining when he draws attention to this harsh reality.
 The writer of Hebrews reminds us that Jesus pursued the cross "for the joy set before him" (Hebrews 12:2).
-These words of hardship are for us.
+No, these words are for us.
 It is going to be hard at times.
 Jesus wants us to follow him with “eyes wide open” to that fact.

-A few weeks back Ronaldo Lidorio, a friend from Brazil, was with us at Spanish River Church.
-When he preached, Ronaldo challenged us with these words:
+Ronaldo Lidorio, a friend from Brazil, has challenged me with these words:

-I must remember that Jesus suffered so I would not have to suffer the wrath of God, but he did not suffer so I would never have to endure suffering (Acts 14:22; 2 Timothy 3:12).
-The nature of that suffering will look different for each of us, but following Jesus means I will suffer with Jesus.
+Jesus suffered so I would not have to suffer the wrath of God.
+He did not suffer so I would never have to endure suffering (Acts 14:22; 2 Timothy 3:12).
+Every Christian's suffering will look a little different, but following Jesus means I will suffer.
 True followers know this.
 They embrace this.

 2. True followers readjust their allegiances.
 Luke 9:59-60